mstrahl/firedanger-smartmet/README.md

 FireDanger information from seasonal and weather forecast data to inform Europe on risks for wildfire in their region.
 This entails a GRID smartmet-server/plugins to run.
 It is now being tested on a EuropeanWeather cloud server running Ubuntu.
+The goal is to develop lua functions for many fireweather indices, so that they can be calculated on-demand from original weather, seasonal and reanalysis data.
 ... let's see how it works:

 First prepare a data directory at the same level as this cloned directory (../data) and `ln -s smartmet-server/config ../config`